sadraskol/entremets/README.md

 | Repeatable Read  | Still Shit |
 | Serializable     | Shit [^1]  |

 [^1]: Serializable is the intuitive isolation you'd expect from a transaction.
-But it's performance makes it shit.
+But its performance makes it shit.

 Most application uses _Read Committed_ isolation.